 Dreamer and DACA students may be eligible for some private scholarships and some schools have established guidelines regarding how these students are considered in regard to being classified as in-state students for tuition purposes.
 Please check the university's or college's websites for specific information on each school.
 A resource for you to check out is Scholarships a-z.
 They work with Dreamer and DACA students and have a wealth of information for you.

-Last Modified on Monday at 8:01 AM
+Last Modified on Tuesday at 10:53 AM